StanleyMine/mysh/README.md

-# myshell
+# mysh

 This is a project from my COP 4600 class

-myshell uses a Unix environment to replace the command shell in Unix
+mysh uses a Unix environment to replace the command shell in Unix

 ## command list